 - Gentle reminders including no physical contact (hugging, kissing, handshakes, etc.) physical distancing, wearing of face coverings, and hand hygiene and sanitation.

 Best of luck to each of you.
 This is such a difficult time.
 Remember that the most important thing is that you are marrying the love of your life!
 Relax, have fun and enjoy the special moments of your day.
+Drop us a comment if you had to make a decision on your wedding postponement.

 - Your Wedding and COVID-19